 - Subverted in George Eliot's Daniel Deronda.
 Grandcourt supposedly adores dogs.
 In reality, he torments them (mentally, not physically), in ways that tell us something about how he intends to treat his wife.

 - The Silmarillion: Beren and Lúthien win the loyalty of of Huan, the hound of Valinor, even though he is their enemy's dog.

-- Invoked with an entire family of heroes in A Song of Ice and Fire.
-In the first chapter, the five Stark children and their bastard brother find six orphaned direwolf pups, which will grow up into Big Badass Wolves.
-There are four males and two females, one of the males an albino outcast.
+- Invoked with an entire family of heroes.
+In the first chapter, the five Stark children and their bastard brother find six orphaned direwolf pups, which will grow up into mighty wolves.
+There are four males and two females; one of the males an albino outcast.
 Naturally, the bastard adopts the albino, the three Stark boys take the other males, and the two Stark girls take the females.
 The wolves become their closest companions, reflecting each child's personality, fate, and more.

 - Played straight in Deerskin: The heroine's sighthound has been her only real friend for most of her life.
 (The evil king makes a point of kicking the poor beast right before crossing the Moral Event Horizon.)
 And the Wise Prince is more at home in the kennel than in the royal court.

 - Gilbert Markham with his dog Sancho in The Tenant of Wildfell Hall — he even gives his girlfriend's young son one of his puppies.
 Anne Brontë loved to make use of this trope, as also seen in Agnes Grey.

 - Haplo in The Death Gate Cycle.
 An unusual example because the dog is the literal manifestation of Haplo's soul.